mabdusshakur/Laravel-11-Inventory-React/README.md

 -   Run `npm run dev` to compile the assets as for development

 This is the same project done on blade but now its on React.
-You can find the project at this GitHub repository: [Laravel-11-Inventory](https://github.com/mabdusshakur/Laravel-11-Inventory)
+You can find the project at this GitHub repository: [Laravel-11-Inventory- Blade version](https://github.com/mabdusshakur/Laravel-11-Inventory)